crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 ### TO DO

- 1. Support more boards (Teensy, etc.)
+ 1. Support more boards
  2. Support ESP8266/ESP32-AT shields.
- 3. Add SSL support to SAMD21/SAMD51 and nRF52 using WiFiNINA.
+ 3. Add SSL client support to Teensy, SAMD21/SAMD51 and nRF52 using WiFiNINA.
  4. Support more non-compatible Ethernet Libraries such as Ethernet_Shield_W5200, EtherCard, EtherSia
- 5. Add mDNS features.
+ 5. Add mDNS features
+ 6. Support `ESP8266` using new `lwIP_w5500`, `lwIP_w5100` and `lwIP_enc28j60` Ethernet libraries
+ 7. Add SSL server / client support to Ethernet (W5x00, ENC28J60, QNEthernet, etc.)

 ---